mcharmas/android-tagview/README.md

 Simple android view to display collection of colorful tags efficiently.

 Library uses ```TextView``` as a base, and creates custom ```Spanes``` to achieve such effect.
-It is not ```View``` based, so it should work much more efficient.
 It is usable as static view in the layout, as well in the list element without significant negative effect on it's performance.

+Example usages can be found in *example* project.

 Screenshots
 ===============